Kurtziella corallina: Description

 in breadth.
 In the sinus-area they are curved.
 From the shoulder they are straight, with only a slight curve on the base.
 They die out on the snout.
 They are narrow and rounded, and are parted by rounded furrows of three times their breadth.
 The whole surface is also fretted with sharp minute lines of growth.
 Spirals—there is a straight, slightly drooping shoulder below the suture.
 This ends above the middle of the whorl in a distinct angulation defined by a fine thread, which rises into small, sharp, rounded tubercles as it crosses the ribs.
 On the penultimate whorl a finer thread begins to appear in the inferior suture, but gradually rises above it.
 It is from this lower spiral that the contraction of the base begins: on the base are 3 or 4 finer spirals parted by spaces about four times their width.
 These are then followed by several weaker crowded spirals, then one stronger and more prominent : all these rise into small tubercles on crossing the ribs: beyond the end of the ribs, on the snout, are some 6 fine distinct threads.
-The whole surface between these is closely covered with very fine spiral threads, which on all the longitudinal lines of growth are beset with most orderly and regular microscopic blunt prickles, which give the corallike aspect to the surface.
+The whole surface between these is closely covered with very fine spiral threads, which on all the longitudinal lines of growth are beset with most orderly and regular microscopic blunt prickles, which give the coralline aspect to the surface.

 The colour of the shell is white.
 The tip alone is smooth.